Kong/docs.konghq.com/app/enterprise/1.3-x/getting-started/key-concepts.md

 API gateway authentication is an important way to control the data that is allowed to be transmitted to and from your APIs.
 An API may have a restricted list of identities that are authorized to access it.
 Authentication is the process of proving an identity.

 ## Authorization
 Authorization is the system of defining access to certain resources.
-In Kong Enterprise, RBAC is the main authorization mode.
+In Kong Enterprise, Role-Based Access Control (RBAC) is the main authorization mode.
 To define authorization to an API, it is possible to use the ACL Plugin in conjunction with an authentication plugin.

 ## Client
 A Kong Client refers to the downstream client making requests to Kong’s proxy port.
 It could be another service in a distributed application, a user’s identity, a user’s browser, or a specific device.